 The five hindrances in Buddhism are five mental states that arise in our practice, hindering us from mindfulness.
 The Pali term is panca nivaranani.
 Panca means five, and it’s believed that nivaranani actually means to cover or overwhelm.
 We can take from this that the five hindrances cover or overwhelm mindfulness.
 Hindrances may arise separately, or together in what is colloquially referred to as a “multiple hindrance attack.”
-In Theravada Buddhism, the hindrances are seen specifically as blocks to the jhanas, or right concentration.
+In Theravada Buddhism, one type of Buddhism, the hindrances are seen specifically as blocks to the jhanas, or right concentration.
 The Buddha directed that when hindrances are present, to bring awareness to them.
 Just by being aware of the presence of a hindrance and seeing its nature, we can weaken its power over us.

 KAMMACHANDA (SENSUAL DESIRE)

 The first of the five hindrances, sensual desire, is well-known amongst Buddhists.
 Kammachanda is the desire for anything that touches one of our six sense doors (sight, smell, touch, taste, feeling, thought).
 It usually involves desiring a pleasant experience.
 It may be food, sleep, a thought, sex, etc. Desire is one of the chief causes of suffering, and is an ever-pervasive hindrance in many people’s practice.
 It blocks mindfulness as we get carried away by our craving, and creates dukkha in our lives and practice.

 As with all of the hindrances, the Buddha suggested that we know when it is present and know when it is not.
 We are also to know how it arises, how it ceases, and how to keep it from arising in the future.
 This goes for all of the hindrances, as the Buddha mentions in the Satipatthana Sutta.